 Contributors note that ensuring women have the skills and capacity to benefit from access is vital.
 In Cameroon, for instance, a centre for the promotion of female development, CEFEPROD, supports women in developing their capacity to use and manage digital technology (Central Africa IGF, 2016).
-In Guatemala, the Rija'tzuul Na'ooj library's business centre offers free Internet access, technology and business skills training and space to meet; and have thereby enabled women to learn to advertise their products on social media and to benefit from other skills learned.
-In Uganda, in turn, the National Library offers ICT training specifically designed for female farmers; thus enabling them to learn more about weather forecasts, crop prices and helping them to participate in online markets (DC for Public Access in Libraries, 2016).
+In Guatemala, the Rija'tzuul Na'ooj library's business centre offers free Internet access, technology and business skills training, and space to meet.
+It also teaches women how to advertise their products on social media and benefit from other skills learnt.
+In Uganda, the National Library offers ICT training specifically designed for female farmers, thus enabling them to learn more about weather forecasts and crop prices as well as helping them participate in online markets (DC for Public Access in Libraries, 2016).

-Besides basic skills training, education in media and digital literacy must furthermore address human rights and democratic citizenship online (c.f.
-Council of Europe, 2016a).
+Besides basic skills training, education in media and digital literacy must furthermore address human rights and democratic citizenship online (c.f., Council of Europe, 2016a).
 Expanding women's study of ICT-related topics and in science, technology, engineering and mathematics (STEM) fields is important to ensure the recruitment of women at all levels of organizations in new information and knowledge societies.

 Various initiatives have been created to address the need to ensure women's sustainable development and gender equality in the digital age, including the IGF BPF Gender and Access 2016, which is currently investigating barriers to access as well as the community-led responses to overcome such barriers.
-Another example is the International Telecommunication Union (ITU) and

-UN Women's Action Plan to Close the Digital Gender Gap, which recognizes the 'transformative potential' of ICTs for inclusive and sustainable (women's) development (2015).
-The Broadband Commission also has a Working Group on the Digital Gender Divide in 2016/7, and in September 2016 ITU and UN Women together launched its campaign EQUALS: The Global Partnership for Gender Equality in the Digital Age.
+Another example is the International Telecommunication Union (ITU) and UN Women's joint Action Plan to Close the Digital Gender Gap, which recognizes the 'transformative potential' of ICTs for inclusive and sustainable (women's) development (ITU, 2015).
+The Broadband Commission also has a Working Group on the Digital Gender Divide in 2016/7, and in September 2016, ITU and UN Women together launched its joint campaign called EQUALS: The Global Partnership for Gender Equality in the Digital Age.